 We are a Department of Insurance approved continuing education provider (Provider ID# 13461).

 Our classes are designed to help you satisfy your CE requirements anywhere you want, whenever is convenient.
 All of our courses can be completed At Your Pace Online in order to help you renew your insurance license, and never include any hidden fees.
 Once you complete one of our online courses, we will report your course completion directly to the state for you.

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property and Casualty insurance.
-It includes 3 hours of ethics, 21 hours of General Property and Casualty content and the mandatory exam.
-No additional reporting fees.
+It includes 3 hours of ethics and 21 hours of General Property and Casualty content.

-Delaware 24 Hour Life & Health Review Package
+Delaware 24 Hour Life & Health Review with Ethics

 This package provides all 24 hours of CE that you need!
-This course will review key concepts and principles of Life and Health insurance.
-We don't charge additional reporting fees.
+This course will review key concepts and principles of Life and Health insurance and includes 3 hours of Ethics content.

 Delaware 3 Hour Long-Term Care Ongoing CE

 This course applies to all Delaware Insurance Producers who want to continue selling Long-Term Care Insurance.
 This course will review key principles and concepts related to long-term care insurance policies.
 No additional reporting fees.